 - As Library Management Team Member: Willingly and actively assists the Library Director in the development of departmental goals and objectives and serves on various internal library committees.
 Manages grant writing/ fund raising for exhibits, collections, programs and other outreach activities, at Director’s discretion.
 Takes on special projects and performs other work as determined in conjunction with Director.

 - As Department Manager: Organizes, plans activities, schedules work assignments, guides, evaluates and otherwise supervises the Youth Services staff.
 Assists in the development of departmental budget and oversees appropriate expenditure of funds.
 Oversees and assists with collection development, selection and weeding of materials.
 Oversees the planning, implementation and review of all Youth programs and activities, working with other Departments and Managers as necessary.
-Works with Marketing Coordinator to organize effective marketing of Library programs and services through the Library’s newsletters and website, Face Book and other electronic media, newspaper notices and articles, among others.
+Works with Marketing Manager to organize effective marketing of Library programs and services through the Library’s newsletters and website, Face Book and other electronic media, newspaper notices and articles, among others.